-Facts and statistics on driving records in each state vary from year to year, but overall, U.S. roads can be dangerous for drivers, passengers, pedestrians, and cyclists.
+Facts and statistics on motor vehicle accidents and driving records in each state vary from year to year, but overall, U.S. roads can be dangerous for drivers, passengers, pedestrians, and cyclists.

 According to the National Highway Traffic Safety Administration (NHTSA), there were 5,250,837 police-reported car accidents in 2020.
 This number was down from 6.7 million in 2019, but the global pandemic and nationwide shutdown make it impossible to determine the exact cause of this decrease.
 Historically, we have seen car accident numbers tend to increase over time.